How Can You Tell If You Have a Faulty Furnace Ignitor?

 - Hot surface ignitor – A hot surface ignitor resembles the filament wire in a light bulb.
 An electric current heats a small piece of metal until it’s hot enough to ignite the gas.
 Hot surface ignitors are usually the most common type of ignition system in modern gas furnaces.

 Your furnace likely has one of these electronic ignitors.
 Since they’re kept inside the furnace, damage or component failure isn’t always noticeable.
 Instead, the furnace could stop running like it does normally.
 This is often the initial sign you have a faulty furnace ignitor.

 You Might First Notice Problems with How the Furnace Runs

 The furnace blows cool air: Unheated air coming through your ductwork is a surefire sign something is wrong.
-The furnace may not recognize that the ignitor is malfunctioning and other components like the air handler will work as normal.
+The furnace might not recognize that the ignitor is malfunctioning and other components like the air handler will work as normal.

 - Circuit breaker: Since the majority of ignition systems are electronic, many technicians will inspect the circuit breakers first.
-When resetting the breaker doesn’t resolve the issue, a more complex electrical problem is likely present.
+When resetting the breaker doesn’t fix the issue, a more complex electrical problem is likely present.

 Here’s How Technicians Find a Faulty Furnace Ignitor

 Calling a professional technician for furnace repair in the U.S. is the quickest way to resolve a problem with the furnace ignitor.
 They’ll have the tools and training to narrow down likely causes and can start with the most obvious culprits.
 Over the course of diagnostics, the technician may try several things, including: